What Is Equivalent To 9 12

 • Q: Is there only one equivalent fraction for 9/12?

-A: No. There are infinitely many equivalent fractions to 9/12, as you can multiply the numerator and denominator by any non-zero number.
-However, there's only one simplest form, which is 3/4.
+A: No. Here's the thing — there are infinitely many equivalent fractions to 9/12, as you can multiply the numerator and denominator by any non-zero number.
+That said, there's only one simplest form, which is 3/4.

 • Q: Why is simplifying fractions important?